openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

       A side effect of the previous steps is that BitBake records the variable as a dependency of the build process in things like the setscene checksums.
-If doing so results in unnecessary rebuilds of tasks, you can whitelist the variable so that the setscene code ignores the dependency when it creates checksums.
+If doing so results in unnecessary rebuilds of tasks, you can also flag the variable so that the setscene code ignores the dependency when it creates checksums.

 Sometimes, it is useful to be able to obtain information from the